Trains halted after power lines damaged in Stevenage

 It is understood a member of the public dangled an object from a bridge in Stevenage that hit the electric cables.

-Network Rail said all trains had been halted and emergency services were dealing with the incident.
+National Rail said some lines have now reopened but services may still be cancelled or severely delayed.

-Hertfordshire Police said road closures had been put in place following an incident in Broadhall Way.
+Hertfordshire Police said road closures in Broadhall Way have now been lifted and the road reopened.

 Stevenage railway station is on the mainline between London and Edinburgh, with services connecting to Cambridge and East Anglia at the next stop north at Hitchin.

-Motorists were being advised to avoid the area and to check the latest travel information before setting off on any journeys.

-National Rail warned that travellers faced delays until the end of the day.
+National Rail warned travellers they faced delays until the end of the day.

 Train services run by Grand Central, Great Northern, Hull Trains, LNER, Lumo, and Thameslink were all affected.